 The biggest disadvantage most see from pocket diapers is that they just don’t look great on your baby…they almost always have a bulky and potentially leaky fit.
 A second (and many think icky!) disadvantage for pocket diapers is that they also require “un-stuffing” of the pocket before laundering.
 You can probably imagine what that means…so we will just leave that topic alone for now!
 Finally, since most inner pockets are made of polyester you have no choice but to have synthetic fibers up against your baby.
 The major advantages of pocket diapers are that it’s a snap to add a lot of different amounts and types of absorbency layers, they include a waterproof outer layer, and they usually come in one-size designs that use rise snaps to allow the diaper to grow larger as your baby grows.

-The simplicity and ease-of-use that is found in most all in one (AIO) diapers are built upon the “one wear, one wash” design originally pioneered by the pocket diaper….and is also why so many cloth diapering dads consider AIOs their personal favorites.
+The simplicity and ease-of-use that is found in most all in one (AIO) diapers are built upon the “one wear, one wash” design originally pioneered by the pocket diaper.
 AIO diapers are typically made up of quite a few absorbency layers that have been sewn together with a waterproof outer to create a one-piece diaper…hence the name.
 The best fitting designs typically provide an inner layer that is hourglass shaped, rise snaps that allow the diaper to expand as baby grows, elastic in key locations, and leg gussets to prevent leakage.

 AIOs are convenient for quick changes and are chosen by many families as the mainstay of their diaper collection.
-The primary disadvantages of all in one diapers include longer drying times (some brands worse than others…do your research if this is an issue for you) and the fact that they are typically one of the most expensive diaper options available…despite the massive savings over disposables, this remains a fact of life for many families.
-The major advantage of AIO diapers is the absolute simplicity of the design…described by many as “dad’s favorite.”
-AIOs also benefit from a trim fit (true for some brands…again, do your research) and from the fact that one-size versions should fit your baby all the way until potty training.
+The primary disadvantages of all in one diapers include longer drying times (some brands worse than others.
+Do your research if this is an issue for you) and the fact that they are typically one of the most expensive diaper options available…despite the massive savings over disposables, this remains a fact of life for many families.
+The major advantage of AIO diapers is the absolute simplicity of the design.
+Described by many as “dad’s favorite”, AIOs also benefit from a trim fit and from the fact that one-size versions should fit your baby all the way until potty training.

 Often called all in two (or AI2) diapers, hybrid diapers are one of the final cloth diaper designs to be innovated and brought to market.
 They are seen by many as the diaper design that has finally made cloth diapers accessible to the mainstream public.
 Hybrid diapers are made up of two major components that are worn together: a waterproof shell (or diaper cover) which you then pair with a variety of absorbency layers.
 While the origin of the “all in two” name is obvious from that description, the name for the hybrid comes from the fact that hybrid diaper systems allow for the use of either cloth or disposable absorbency options…chosen based on where baby is going next.
 For example, most families will use cloth absorbency when at home, but switch to disposable when traveling or going to daycare.